dgoldman0/CUR-NFTs/README.md

 ## Media NFTs

 NFTs, or non-fungible tokens, are a fast growing asset class.
 They are unique identifiers that can be held and traded on a blockchain.
 Since their initial development, some have started to create NFTs that "represent" media, such as pieces of art.
+These NFTs are certificates of authenticty, but the first generation of media NFTs lacked more function.
+CUR-NFT is going to change that.

 ### Value

-Some of these NFTs have sold for a lot of money.
+Many of the existing media NFTs have sold for a lot of money.
 However, an NFT is not a piece of media, or even a file.
 It is a mere number which can be linked anything off chain.
 NFTs do not do anything to affect the physical world, and generally have no connection to it, unless the NFT represents a real world piece of art, which is maintained by a trusted third party.
 However, there are still a few sources of value that can drive prices of NFTs in an organic way.

 #### Famous Creators